janakhamis/pandas-challenge/README.md

 # Pandas Challenge
-This challenge analyzes important metrics related to a school districts performance, including math and reading scores, school spending, and overall student success rate.
+This project analyzes important metrics related to a school districts performance, including math and reading scores, school spending, and overall student success rate.
 The analysis looks at both district level and school level performance, breaking down the data by grade, school size, and school type (Module 4 Challenge).

 # Objective
 To conduct an in-depth analysis of school district by analyzing key indicators such as average test results, percentage of students passing, and school budget distribution, among others.
 The analysis shows both high and low performing schools, as well as patterns in student performance based on school funding, size, and type.